jshreyans/frontend-101-sheets/instruction-set-01.md

     - chirag-singhal
     - Akshit-Patel
 * On your repo page, create a Project board.
 More about this in the next instruction set.
-* Congratulations!
+* Congratulations!:clap:
 Your repo setup is complete.
-You can now proceed to the next instruction set.
+You can now proceed to [Instruction Set-2]((https://github.com/jshreyans/frontend-101-sheets/blob/master/instruction-set-02.md)).
 * After all your tasks are complete. your repo's directory structure should look something like this:
 ```
     frontend-101